Nursery organization in a limited space gets challenging as you want to keep it functional and space-saving for the baby’s essential gear.

-- Trash what you don’t need.
-Do not try to be a hoarder.
+- Trash what you don’t need and try not to be a hoarder.

-- Donate whatever is in good condition (stuff you don’t need anymore) while someone else might be interested to have that.
+- Donate whatever is in good condition (stuff you don’t need anymore) while someone else might be interested in having that.

-- Last but not least, you can sell whatever is brand new or gently used items sitting there just sucking up space in your house.
+- Last but not least, you can sell gently used (nonessential) items that are sitting there, sucking up valuable space in your closet.

 Remember, this kind of stuff you need to do before your baby arrives.
 Once the baby is here, you cannot think anything but baby all the time.